brson/hackmd-collab/rust-compilation-model-calamity.md

 So there are intrinsic language-design reasons, and accidental language-design reasons for Rust's bad compile times.
 Those mostly can't be fixed ever (though they may be mitigated by compiler improvements, design patterns, and language evolution).
 There are also accidental compiler-architecture reasons for Rust's bad compile times, which can generally be fixed through enormous engineering effort and time.

-For context, if compilation time was not a core Rust design principle, what were Rust's core design principles?
+If compilation time was not a core Rust design principle, what were Rust's core design principles?
 Here are a few:

 - Practicality &mdash; it should be a language that can be and is used in the real world.
 - Pragmatism &mdash; it should admit concessions to human usability and integration into systems as they exist, instead of attempting to maintain any kind of theoretical purity.